thatoldfarm/system-prompt/README.md

+# system-prompt

+A collection of system prompts for large language models.

+The entire progression of this series builds towards the systems developed in the [series_0004-llminux](https://github.com/thatoldfarm/system-prompt/tree/main/series_0004-llminux) which has become the main focus of this project.

+---

 **Disclaimer: Use at Your Own Risk**

 The materials included in this project are intended for educational and research purposes only.
 The nature of this content is experimental and explores the boundaries of large language model (LLM) capabilities.